 Field-hunting tip

-Look in lunar basalt, metamorphic rocks country — that is the host setting where pyroxferroite typically forms.
+Look in lunar basalt, metamorphic rocks country, the host setting where pyroxferroite typically forms.
 If you start seeing plagioclase, ilmenite, cristobalite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.